Strategy Leaderboard

 Position allocations within each condition must sum to 100%.
 Different conditions can hold completely different assets (for example, a risk-on condition with 100% UPRO and a risk-off condition with 100% SHY).

-Strategy Gallery is the browsing surface for public and shared strategies.
+Strategy Leaderboard is the browsing surface for curated strategy families and their ranked variants.

 Library is the ownership surface.
 After you copy or save a strategy, manage it from Workspace and reuse it in backtests and tactical workflows.